 Perhaps a regression to the mean is still in the cards and merely taking longer than expected, but the more plausible explanation is that consumer behavior may have changed permanently.
 Visits to the workplace are down 20% according to the same study.
 This isn’t an aberration waiting to flatten out.
 COVID lockdowns may have radically accelerated this shift towards work from home, but the trend started well before 2020.

-Where Does It Affect the Restaurant Industry?
+Why Does it Affect the Restaurant Industry?

-First impulse would suggest that with fewer people commuting and going into the workplace, core areas would be down the most from 2019.
+The first impulse would suggest that with fewer people commuting and going into the workplace, core areas would be down the most from 2019.
 However, when these census classifications are combined with Black Box Financial Intelligence data, this instinct is proven incorrect.
 Low commuting areas have been hit the hardest.
 Traffic is down nearly -14% since 2019.
 Core zip codes are down only -10% and High Commuting areas have declined the least at -9% growth.
 With some of those former commuters in those High Commuting areas now staying home to work (at least some days each week), they may be now visiting their local restaurants more frequently during the workweek.
 The narrative holds for same-store sales as well, while all three zip code classifications have improved, Low Commuting areas have seen the least growth, while those classified as High Commuting are seeing the biggest gains in sales compared to 2019.

 A Paradigm Shift

 What explains this counterintuitive result?
-A recent Washington Post article speculates that perhaps the country’s entire attitude around the industry has shifted, and that consumers are spending their money along the poles of the industry.
+A recent Washington Post article speculates that perhaps the country’s entire attitude around the industry has shifted and that consumers are spending their money along the poles of the industry.
 They either want easy and cheap off-premise meals or go all-out on an “experience” with an emphasis on atmosphere, ambiance, and more.
 Black Box Intelligence data sees similar trends.
-Although the industry saw a negative 3-year traffic growth, the only segment which recorded positive growth was Fine Dining.
+Although the industry saw a negative 3-year traffic growth, the only segment that recorded positive growth was Fine Dining.
 The segment most suited for “experience.”

 When this new data is factored in, the contrast between the commuting areas becomes clearer.
 The largest growth for restaurants is happening in those places where people commute out of the most, followed by those in which people commute into or stay for work within that same community.
-The commuting population is often looking for something fast, convenient and frequently also inexpensive on their way to work or going back home.
-Work-from-homers and on-site workers are also looking for something easy (often after working non-traditional hours) and have a new need, after spending most of their time in the same place, they’re looking to pay extra for an “experience” away from home.
-In all of these cases, off-premise meals from restaurants remain a very attractive solution.
+The commuting population is often looking for something fast, convenient, and frequently also inexpensive on their way to work or going back home.
+Work-from-homers and on-site workers are also looking for something easy (often after working non-traditional hours) and have a new need, After spending most of their time in the same place, they’re looking to pay extra for an “experience” away from home.
+In all these cases, off-premise meals from restaurants remain a very attractive solution.
 The post-Covid shift is not entirely a question of where, geographically, to eat but also what need it is filling.

-Understanding the Out of the Box Insights
+Understanding the Out of the Box Insights:

-- Financial metrics are based on year over year growth unless otherwise noted
+- Financial metrics are based on year-over-year growth unless otherwise noted

-- Limited-service includes quick service, and fast casual
+- Limited service includes quick service, and fast casual

 - Full-service includes casual, family, upscale casual, and fine dining